Pejoal/Project-Manager/README.md

 ## About The Project

-The Company Management System is a comprehensive solution designed to streamline and manage various aspects of a company's operations.
-This application provides tools for managing clients, projects, tasks, and now includes a complete **payroll management system** with time tracking, salary calculations, and tax management.
+The Company Management System is a comprehensive Laravel-based solution designed to streamline and manage various aspects of a company's operations.
+This application provides advanced tools for managing clients, projects, tasks, phases, milestones, and includes a complete **payroll management system** with automated time tracking, intelligent salary calculations, progressive tax management, and comprehensive reporting.

+Built with modern web technologies, the system offers real-time updates, full-text search capabilities, role-based access control, and multi-language support, making it suitable for companies of various sizes and industries.

 ---